 Forensic accounting—largely credited for sending Chicago mobster Al Capone behind bars for tax evasion—has quietly existed for some time, but recent Wall Street scandals have renewed interest in the burgeoning field.
 Government agencies even call upon forensic accountants to evaluate the banking records of suspected terrorists.

-A Master of Science in Accounting will give you the know-how to become an investigative accountant, but some traits can’t be taught in an accounting master’s program.
+An MS in Accounting will give you the know-how to become an investigative accountant, but some traits can’t be taught in an accounting master’s program.